 Derivative assets and liabilities can be exchange-traded or traded over-the-counter ("OTC").
 The Company generally values exchange-traded derivatives using models that calibrate to market transactions and eliminate timing differences between the closing price of the exchange-traded derivatives and their underlying instruments.
 OTC derivatives are valued using market transactions and other market evidence whenever possible, including market-based inputs to models, model calibration to market transactions, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency.
 When models are used, the selection of a particular model to value an OTC derivative depends on the contractual terms of, and specific risks inherent in, the instrument as well as the availability of pricing information in the market.
 The Company generally uses similar models to value similar instruments.
 Valuation models require a variety of inputs, including contractual terms, market prices and rates, forward curves, measures of volatility, and correlations of such inputs.
-For OTC derivatives that trade in liquid markets, such as forward contracts, swaps and options, model inputs can generally be corroborated by observable market data by correlation or other means, and model selection does not involve significant management.
+For OTC derivatives that trade in liquid markets, such as forward contracts, swaps and options, model inputs can generally be corroborated by observable market data by correlation or other means, and model selection does not involve significant management judgment.

-As of March 31, 2024, the Company had interest rate caps that were fair valued using Level 2 inputs.
+As of June 30, 2024, the Company had interest rate caps that were fair valued using Level 2 inputs.
 In addition, the Company applies a credit valuation adjustment to reflect credit risk which is calculated based on credit default swaps.
 To the extent that the Company's net exposure under a specific master agreement is an asset, the Company utilizes the counterparty's default swap rate.
 If the net exposure under a specific master agreement is a liability, the Company utilizes a default swap rate comparable to Ecovyst.
-The credit valuation adjustment is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the Company's liabilities or that a market participant would be willing to pay for the Company's assets.
+The credit valuation adjustment is added to the discounted fair value to reflect the exit price that a market participant would be willing to pay for the Company's assets.